 Most homeowners know that of all home improvement projects, bathroom renovations are a particularly sound investment.
 Research has found that on average, this kind of project recoups 80 to 90 percent of its cost in home value.
 Although the average Canadian bathroom renovation costs around ten to sixteen thousand dollars, we’re here to tell you how it can be done for half that amount and still add tons of value to your home.
 Here’s how to plan a cost-conscious bathroom renovation without skimping on quality and style.

-The first step in any successful – and cost-effective – home improvement project is to create a thorough plan of exactly what you want to do with your space.
+The first step in any successful – and cost-effective – home improvement project is to create a thorough plan and renovation timeline of exactly what you want to do with your space.
 The bathroom renovation process consists of a number of smaller projects, and many savvy homeowners opt-out of certain aspects to cut costs.
 For example, you can save thousands of dollars by maintaining your current floor plan.

 Overall, you want to go into your project with a precise budget based on the exact features you want to be replaced.
 Start planning and sourcing well in advance to avoid soft material and labour estimates.
 Little extras add up – having a strict and comprehensive budget will lessen the odds of you finding yourself in an unexpected spending frenzy partway through the project.